aguerram/template-render-lite/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This package used as a simple template engine that can replace values in a simple template text.
+This package is used as a simple template engine that can replace values in a simple template text using Regex.

 ### Features
  - Tiny library < 1kb